 What led to this increase in productivity?
 The consensus among economists points squarely at information technology (IT).
 During the 1990s, computers, databases, and e-mail largely replaced the office typewriter, card catalog, and memo.
 Through the late 1990s, these changes created real effects in speeding the growth of the U.S. economy.
 Today, these technological improvements have stabilized somewhat as the IT revolution has slowed.
 Offices continue to buy better computers and better software, yet the improvements seem relatively minor compared with those of the 1990s.

-The rapid productivity improvements and strong economic growth of the 1990s were interrupted by the 2001 recession, a period that hit Oregon's economy particularly hard.
+The rapid productivity improvements and strong economic growth of the 1990s were only briefly interrupted by the 2001 recession, a period that hit Oregon's economy particularly hard.
 Unexpectedly, productivity growth has improved markedly in the last 10 years.
-From 2000 to 2010, U.S. productivity growth surged to an annual average rate of 2.5 percent, even higher than the historic rates of 2.3 percent in the late 1990s.
+From 2000 to 2010, U.S. productivity growth actually surged to an annual average rate of 2.6 percent, slightly higher than the historically high rates of 2.5 percent in the late 1990s.

 On the other hand, in today's highly competitive global economy, businesses seem eager to embrace any innovation that might give them an edge on the competition.
 It's quite possible that technological advancements being made today in nanotechnology, genetics, fiber-optics, and alternative energy will fuel productivity growth for decades.